canjs/can-define/docs/value.md

 not derive a property value from instantaneous values.
 This often happens in situations where the fact that something changes needs to saved in the state of the application.

-Let's first see an example where [can-define.types.get] should be used, the ubiquitous `fullName` property.
+Our next example shows how [can-define.types.get] should be used with the `fullName` property.
 The following creates a `fullName` property that derives its value from the instantaneous `first` and `last` values:

 ```js